Smitha4R/Electrical-Machines-Failure-Prediction/README.md

 - IP: Input pressure to the machine.
 - Temperature: The operating temperature of the machine.
 - fail: Binary indicator of machine failure (1 for failure, 0 for no failure).

+## Model Selection & Performance
+Following extensive optimization, the Random Forest Classifier was selected as our champion architecture.
+Due to the high operational costs associated with missing a catastrophic failure (False Negatives), the pipeline was tuned to prioritize Recall without severely degrading Precision:

+* Class 1 (Failure) Recall: 0.92 — Safely intercepting 92% of imminent machine breakdowns before physical manifestations occur.
+* Class 1 (Failure) Precision: 0.88 — Maintaining a highly trustworthy alert system, keeping false alarms down to just 12%.
+* ROC-AUC Score: 0.9810 — Demonstrating near-flawless separation capacity across all operating thresholds.
+While the baseline XGBoost initially suffered a complete collapse due to the dataset's heavy class imbalance (yielding a 0.00 F1-score), tuning its internal loss-weighting parameters (scale_pos_weight = 1.40) successfully resuscitated its performance to a competitive 0.89 F1-score.

+### 🔍 Root Cause Insights

+Through tree-based global feature importances and targeted LIME localized diagnostics, a distinct physical failure signature was uncovered across the asset fleet:

+- The Primary Trigger: Spikes in Volatile Organic Compounds (VOC) and ambient Air Quality (AQ) degradation act as the leading indicators of failure, mathematically contributing over 40% of the decision weight.
+This signals internal component off-gassing or lubricant thermal breakdown.
+- The Structural Corroboration: Deeply negative Ultrasonic Proximity (USS) readings systematically accompany these chemical spikes, indicating internal mechanical shifting or warping.
+- The Isolation Variable: Input Pressure (IP) remained consistently stable within normal bounds during failure events, systematically ruling out fluid line supply faults and confirming the breakdowns are entirely internal to the units.

+###🚀 Production Deployment Readiness

+The entire pipeline has been fully decoupled from the training space.
+By serializing both the fitted StandardScaler and the champion Random Forest binaries via joblib, we successfully implemented a clean, warning-free production wrapper function (predict_machine_health).
+This function accepts raw telemetry streams, seamlessly constructs transient pandas payloads to satisfy feature-name alignment, and yields instant operational risk scores—providing an end-to-end blueprint ready for immediate integration into an industrial SCADA environment or web-based supervisory dashboard.